 Members of conspiracies can also be held vicariously liable if they have knowledge of the crime but do not formally withdraw from the conspiracy.

-What Are Some Exceptions to Vicarious Liability?
+Exceptions to Vicarious Liability?

 The doctrine doesn’t apply to every situation where a business relationship exists between the third party and the negligent party.
 For example, a car rental company cannot be held responsible for car accidents caused by the drivers they have rented their cars to.